-- by reading and downloading via our website, www.brit.croydon.sch.uk and applying online. - by signing up and joining The BRIT School Virtual Open Evenings 2020 (See p.5) - by phone or written request - from careers conventions in their school or neighbouring schools ii) Specialism
+- by reading and downloading via our website, www.brit.croydon.sch.uk and applying online. - by attending a BRIT School Open Evening (See p.5) - by phone, written request or by visiting the School - from careers conventions in their school or neighbouring schools ii) Specialism

-NOTE: We strongly recommend joining online for the Virtual Open Evenings before applying.
+NOTE: We strongly recommend visiting the School during an Open Evening before applying.
 This will enable parents and applicants to understand the way in which the School works.

-Applicants must apply for a specific course.
-All further arrangements in relation to an application will then be based on this initial choice.

-- Should a student wish to change her/his specialism course, send an email to studentservices@brit. croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
+- Applicants must apply for a specific course.
+All further arrangements in relation to an application will then be based on this initial choice. - Should a student wish to change her/his specialism course, send an email to studentservices@brit.croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
 The student must start the application procedure again and it will be treated as a new application so please ensure that it is received before the deadline date. - Applicants whose applications are not successful at any stage may not apply for a different course unless specifically recommended by the School in writing.